Whitroy/Whitroy/README.md

-- 👋 Hi, I’m @Whitroy
+- 👋 Hi, I’m Pratham Kumar
-- 👀 I’m interested in Game, web Development and Machine Learning
+- 👀 I’m interested in Game and web technologies.
-- 🌱 I’m currently learning Data Structure
-- 💞️ I’m looking to collaborate on Game Development and Web Devlopment Projects
+- 💞️ I’m looking to collaborate on Game Development and Web Devlopment Projects.
 - 📫 How to reach me pratham.kumar_cs.da19@gla.ac.in

 <!---